tclum/KCC-Robot-Projects/Fall22/NAOandChoregraphe/Lisa/README.md

 ### How to Use Choregraphe
 **We had a Zoom Choregraphe training that was recorded, so I recommend watching that first on Laulima before getting started!**

-There are two ways to program NAO using Choregraphe
+There are two ways to program NAO using Choregraphe:

 1) Drag and drop actions from the box libraries on the left into the middle window, creating a flow diagram.
 This is very similiar to the Scratch program.
-2) Create your own boxes in Choregraphe and write your code in Python (NAO is supported in other languages like Java and C++ but I highly recommend to use Python since the preprogrammed box libraries are written in Python)
+2) Create your own boxes in Choregraphe and write your code in Python (NAO is supported in other languages like Java and C++ but I recommend using Python since the preprogrammed box libraries are written in Python)

-Note: I read there is a way to program NAO without using Choregraphe at all using Python (however, I could not get that to work on my computer)
+Note: I read there is a way to program NAO without using Choregraphe at all using only Python (however, I could not get that to work on my computer)

 ### The Holy Grail Help Document I Wish I Found Sooner!!
 I highly recommend going through this [website](https://www.kramirez.net/Robotica/Material/Nao/AnIntroductionToRoboticsWithNao_TextBook_2012_US.pdf)!
 I wish I found this sooner!

-Even though this help doc is a bit long, it is split into 10 modules that shows you different things you can do with NAO using the preprogrammed box libraries and using Python.
+Even though this help doc is a bit long, it is split into 10 modules that shows you different things you can do with NAO, using the preprogrammed box libraries and using Python.
 It also goes over the timeline feature in Choregraphe.

 ### Other Helpful Resources
 1) https://www.youtube.com/watch?v=zmsg1l6d5fc&ab_channel=RobotLABInc.